 A large part of the reason I can produce such effective resources is because of the many years I've spent honing my craft.
-I’ve worked in the field of nutrition for nearly 8 years, and I’ve also been a professional journalist for close to 16 years.
+I’ve worked in the field of nutrition for 8 years, and I’ve also been a professional journalist for close to 16 years.
 Through that experience I’ve gained invaluable expertise and clinical wisdom that I share with folks both in my free content and my paid programs.
-I’m widely recognized as a leading expert in the field of intuitive eating, eating disorders, and diet-culture recovery, and I have a waiting list of hundreds of people wanting to work with me one-on-one.
-I don't say that to brag, but to illustrate that my services are very much in demand, which in a capitalistic system generally equates to higher rates in any line of work.
+I’m widely recognized as a leading voice in the field of intuitive eating, eating disorders, and diet-culture recovery, and I have a waiting list of dozens of people wanting to work with me one-on-one.
+I say that not to brag but to help explain that my services are very much in demand, which in a capitalistic system generally equates to higher rates in any line of work.

 On a personal level, I'll share that I went to a very expensive graduate program in order to get the education and credentials that I have, and as a result I have student loan debt that I’m sure would make your jaw drop.
 (If I had it to do over again, I’d certainly make a different choice now.)
-I’m currently the primary earner in my household, part of a growing tide of women who are starting to reverse the centuries-old patriarchal tradition of men holding the purse strings.
+I’m currently the primary earner in my household, part of a growing tide of women and femmes who are starting to reverse the centuries-old patriarchal tradition of men holding the purse strings.
 My husband and I are committed to consistently donating a percentage of our earnings to charitable causes we believe in, and we’re also working toward being able to afford to grow our family, a goal in which my salary plays a huge role.
-I’m excited to one day hopefully be able to model for my kids that not only do women and people of other gender identities deserve equal pay as men, but we also have the chops to be badass business owners who support our families if we choose to.
+I’m excited to one day hopefully be able to model for my kids that not only do women and people of other gender identities deserve equal pay as cisgender men, but we also have the chops to be badass business owners who support our families if we choose to.